Overview

 Connectivity

-An internet connection is required to sync results to the portal.
-Results are saved locally if connectivity is lost and will sync automatically when the connection is restored.
+Local Mode does not require an internet connection at any time.
+In Portal Mode an internet connection is required to sync results to the portal; results are saved on the device if connectivity is lost and can be synced once the connection is restored.

 Support